Vitamin D deficiency is increasingly becoming a health problem that is affecting many people worldwide.

 1. Your Diet

-The diet you take should have sufficient amounts of vitamin D required by the body on daily basis.
+The diet you take should have sufficient amounts of vitamin D required by the body on a daily basis.

 People on a vegan diet are at high risk of suffering from vitamin D deficiency since most of the foods taken are not sources of vitamin D or just contain small amounts of it.